AbdullahReda1/HelloGit/README.md

 # HelloGit
 Hello world!
-Git for training
+Git for training.

-Here a test for pull command ^^
+Here a test for pull command.